XertroV/aec-membership-test-simulator/README.md

 ### Reading These Graphs

-*Note: some mathematical notation below may or may not render correctly.
+<em class="only-gh-readme">Note: some mathematical notation below won't render correctly if you view this on GitHub.
 To assist with this, an English translation is provided in quotes beforehand.
-Note that the problem entries (x bar, sigma sub x, etc) are presented below in the same order as the subtitles of the figures.*
+Note that the problem entries (x bar, sigma sub x, etc) are presented below in the same order as the subtitles of the figures.</em>

 * N Members: The number of members that the party is capable of submitting, i.e., they are validated to the best of the party's ability.
 * Submitted: The number of members that the party submits to the AEC.